 If you have been thinking seriously about filing for divorce, you know that your marriage has been in serious trouble for some time.
 Conversely, if your spouse has blindsided you by asking for a divorce when you thought your relationship was not in jeopardy, or that you were both equally committed to working through your marital problems, you may feel as though the ground is crumbling under your feet.

 Our Toronto divorce lawyer, Paul Riley, knows how difficult ending a marriage can be.
 Many divorcing spouses are emotionally devastated and are subsequently ill-prepared to make decisions which will affect the rest of their lives.
-That is where Paul Riley comes in to help you make wise decisions during your divorce.
+That is where an experienced family lawyer comes in to help you make wise decisions during your divorce.